Jeeva (director): Career

 Jeeva started his career assisting cinematographer P. C. Sreeram in the films such as Nayakan, Agni Natchathiram, Apoorva Sagodharargal, Idhaya Thamarai, Gopura Vasalile and Meera.
 He became an independent cinematographer in Priyadarshan's Malayalam film Abhimanyu (1991) starring Mohanlal and went on to film over 20 films including his own directorials.
-He was director Shankar's usual cinematographer in his early films such as Gentleman (1993), Kadhalan (1994) and Indian (1996).
-Jeeva's work in Shankar's Kadhalan fetched him the Tamil Nadu State Film Award for Best Cinematographer.
+He was director Shankar's usual cinematographer in his early films such as Gentleman (1993), Kaadhalan (1994) and Indian (1996).
+Jeeva's work in Shankar's Kaadhalan fetched him the Tamil Nadu State Film Award for Best Cinematographer.
 He had also collaborated several times with director Priyadarshan.

 The four completed films he directed, namely 12B (2001), Run (Hindi version) (2004), Ullam Ketkumae (2005) and Unnale Unnale (2007), have become blockbusters (except for Run).
 He died after suffering acute cardiac arrest in Russia on 26 June 2007 at the age of 43.
 At the time of his death, he was busy with the final schedule of his latest film, Dhaam Dhoom (2008).